anshul-veersa/xcal/README.md

 ## Usage
-The library exports a single component, XCal, which you can use to display the calendar.
+The library exports a single component, `XCal`, which you can use to display the calendar.
 All configurations are handled via props.

 > [!IMPORTANT]
->  Wrap the XCal component inside a React.Suspense boundary, as the views are loaded lazily.
+>  Wrap the `<XCal />` component inside a React.Suspense boundary, as the views are loaded lazily.

 #### Minimal Usage Example
 ```tsx